Lenz-K/setup-script/README.md

 ### 3. Configurations
 The script then asks to configure the following features (The script dynamically determines which features make sense on a system):
-- automatic updates
+- Automatic Updates
-- add a user
+- Add a User
 - git
 - ExpressVPN
 - ufw (Uncomplicated Firewall)
-- OpenSSH
+- Enforce SSH Key Authentication